Photograph of Cornish Yarg

 Made using cows' milk Made using pasteurised milk Suitable for vegetarians Suitable during pregnancy

-Yarg is somewhere between a cheddar and a Caerphilly was with a distinctive nettle-leaf coating.
+Mike and Margaret were introduced to two Welsh cheese-makers, Alan and Jenny Gray.
+The intention was to make a cheese with a Cornish character and Alan and Jenny set to work on a thirteenth century cheese recipe.
+A cheese somewhere between a cheddar and a Caerphilly was the result but with a distinctive nettle-leaf coating.
 A Cornish-sounding name was given to the cheese - 'Yarg'.
-This is in fact the original makers' name 'Gray' spelt backwards but it possessed the Cornish feel that was needed.
+This is in fact the makers' name 'Gray' spelt backwards but it possessed the Cornish feel that was needed.

 All of the milk from the farm is pasteurised.
 This is a necessity when taking milk from such a large herd since contact with the animals cannot be as closely monitored as with a small herd and the risk of undetected problems is increased.
 Pasteurising also makes the final cheese more predictable and reliable and although, perhaps not as exciting as matured unpasteurised cheese this process is essential when contact time with each cheese is limited.